Shaaali/identity-apps/docs/sdks/javascript.md

    </tbody>
 </table>

-### Get user information
+## Get user information

-In addition to implementing login and logout, your application can use the SDK to get user information.
+In addition to implementing login and logout, your application can also use the SDK to get user information.

 There are two ways for you to get user information:
 - Get user information from the [decoded ID token](#get-decoded-id-token).
 - Use the `getBasicUserInfo()` API and get basic user information.

-To get the basic user information from SDK, copy the following script and call the `getBasicUserInfo()` from a button.
+To get the basic user information from the SDK, copy the following script and call the `getBasicUserInfo()` from a button.
 See the [SDK reference](https://github.com/asgardeo/asgardeo-auth-spa-sdk#getBasicUserInfo) for details.

 ```